streamthoughts/jikkou/README.md

   config property>                        be passed to Admin Client.
 --command.config <File: command config  A property file containing configs to property file>                          be passed to Admin Client.
---create                                OPTION : Create all topics that
+--create                                OPTION : Create all entities that
                                           currently do not exist on remote
                                           cluster
 --default-configs                       OPTION : Export built-in default
                                           configuration for configs that have
                                           a default value
---delete                                OPTION : Delete all remote topics
+--delete                                OPTION : Delete all remote entities
                                           which are not described in
                                           specifications
 --describe                              COMMAND: Describe resources